crsl4/computingtools/pages/notes1020.md

   `conda install -c conda-forge jupyterlab`, then run jupyter like this:
   `jupyter lab` (has many more features than the "notebook").

-About Jupyter:
+about jupyter:

 - [blog](http://arogozhnikov.github.io/2016/09/10/jupyter-features.html?utm_content=bufferb0c6b&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer) showing lots of features of IPython notebooks, like key bindings.
-- can run many many more "kernels" than just Python --like Julia.
+- can run many many more "kernels" than just Python --like Julia
+- integrate a shell, editor for notebooks, kernels, etc.
+- learn key shortcuts to talk to jupyter

 ---